Meet Our Veterinarians

 Kate Steadley, DVM

 Dr. Kate has been with Southside since 2016.
 She attended undergrad at Illinois State as a biology major.
 In 2011 she graduated from Ross University with her Doctorate of Veterinary Medicine.
 She then proceeded with a Rotating Small Animal Internship at Georgia Veterinary Specialists in Atlanta.
-She has been married to her husband Kenny since 2016, and has one beautiful daughter and three dogs.
+She has been married to her husband Kenny since 2016, and has two beautiful daughters and two dogs.
 She enjoys renovating her home and gardening.
 Dr. Kate has a special interest in ultrasonography and ophthalmology.

 Pamela Fandrich, DVM